-Have you ever watched a movie in 3D?
-You wear funny glasses that make everything look closer or farther away.
+When you watch a movie in 3D, you wear funny glasses with one red lens and one blue.
 Every shape in the movie is drawn in both blue and red, with each blue shape shifted to the left.
-The red lens lets one eye see only the blue shapes, and the blue lens lets your other eye see only red.
 The bigger the gap between them, the bigger and closer that object looks.
-It’s copying how your two eyes see differently from each other because they’re spaced apart (hold your finger near your face, then close one eye to see it “jump”!)
-Scientists have wondered whether insects see in 3D, too.
-So they put teeny tiny 3D movie glasses on a praying mantis, and found out that yes, mantises can tell whether objects are close or far away.
-Of course, now those bugs want to watch movies!
+Scientists wondered whether insects see in 3D, so they tried out tiny 3D movie glasses on praying mantises — and the answer was yes, Of course, now those bugs want to watch our movies!

 Wee ones: A praying mantis has 2 eyes.
 Do you have more or fewer eyes than that?